helius-labs/photon/README.md

 # Against devnet
 photon --rpc-url=https://api.devnet.solana.com

-# Using your local Postgres database instead of the default in in-memory SQLite db
+# Using your local Postgres database instead of the default temporary SQL database
 photon --db-url=postgres://postgres@localhost/postgres

 # Specifying a start slot.
 Defaults to 0 for localnet and current for devnet/mainnet